"The knife is sharpened on a stone, people are strengthened in adversity."

 "A person with enormous emotional stability who does not allow his personal misfortunes or sufferings affect his judgment...
 I would put him in Nelson Mandela's class of persons."

-Henry Kissinger noted Xi's "significant presence when he enters a room."
-Diplomats consistently describe him as "polite, restrained, and a good listener."
-Kevin Rudd, the Mandarin-speaking former Australian PM who has spent hours in conversation with Xi, observed: "What he says is what he thinks.
-My experience of him is that there's not a lot of artifice."
+Chinese observers describe Xi as "smiling on the outside and hard on the inside."
+Kevin Rudd, the Mandarin-speaking former Australian PM who has spent hours in conversation with Xi, put it differently: "What he says is what he thinks.
+There's not a lot of artifice."
+The smile disarms; the hardness protects.
+Both are real.

 The Micromanager Who Trusts No One